Samuel Insull: Life in Chicago

 The Western Edison Light Co. was founded in Chicago in 1882, three years after Edison developed a practical light bulb.
 In 1887, Western Edison became the Chicago Edison Co.
 Insull left General Electric and moved to Chicago in 1892, where he became president of Chicago Edison that year.
 Chicago Edison was losing money until Insull discovered a way to make it profitable during a Christmas visit to Brighton, England in 1894.
 To his surprise, he saw that the shops were closed, but every light in them was burning, something that never happened in the US.
 Finding the head of the town's electric company, he asked him how this could happen and was told the secret to it was not a flat rate bill, but use of a demand metered billing system, measuring not only total power consumption, but a set of rates for low-demand and high-demand electric use times.
 By 1897, Insull had worked out his formulas enough to offer Chicago electric customers two-tiered electric rates.
 With the new system, many homeowners found their bills lowered by 32% within a year.

 In 1896, Insull became a US citizen.
 In 1897, he incorporated another electric utility, the Commonwealth Electric Light & Power Co.
 In 1907, Insull's two companies formally merged to create the Commonwealth Edison Co.

 During a Chicago meeting on October 8, 1918, he introduced Professor Thomas Garrigue Masaryk as the president of the future Czechoslovak Republic, de facto.

 As more people became connected to the electric grid, Insull's company, which had an exclusive franchise from the city, grew steadily.
 By 1920, when it used more than two million tons of coal annually, the company's 6,000 employees served about 500,000 customers.
 Annual revenues reached nearly $40 million.
-During the 1920s, its largest generating stations included one on Fisk Street and West 22nd and one on Crawford Avenue and the Sanitary Canal.
+During the 1920s, its largest generating stations included the Fisk Generating Station and Crawford Station, both on the Sanitary and Ship Canal.

 Insull began purchasing portions of the utility infrastructure of the city.
 When it became clear that Westinghouse's support of alternating current would win over Edison's direct current, Insull switched his support to AC in the war of the currents.